twitter-archive/twui/README.md

 TwUI should be considered an alpha project.
 It is current shipping in Twitter for Mac, in use 24/7 by many, many users and has proven itself very stable.
 The code still has a few Twitter-for-Mac-isms that should be refactored and cleaned up.

 This project follows the [SemVer](http://semver.org/) standard.
-The API may change in backward incompatible ways before the 1.0 release.
+The API may change in backwards-incompatible ways before the 1.0 release.

 The goal of TwUI is to build a high-quality UI framework designed specifically for the Mac.
 Much inspiration comes from UIKit, but diverging to try new things (i.e. block-based layout and drawRect), and to optimize for Mac-specific interactions is encouraged.